panva/jose/SECURITY.md

 #### Underlying Cryptographic Primitives

 This library trusts that the Web Cryptography implementations provided by the runtime are correct and secure.
 The library delegates all cryptographic operations (key generation, signing, verification, encryption, decryption, key derivation, etc.) to the runtime's Web Cryptography implementation and does not attempt to validate or verify the correctness of these underlying primitives.
+Rejection of signatures or keys in non-canonical cryptographic encodings is the responsibility of the underlying Web Cryptography implementation, not this library.

 #### Runtime Environment